-Because the transducer will come in contact with the skin of a patient, the standard practice for cleaning and low-level disinfection of transducers between patients is to gently but thoroughly wipe the transducers with a standard 70% isopropyl alcohol prep pad.
-A CavicideTM wipe followed by wiping with 70% isopropyl alcohol may be used for additional disinfection if desired.
+Because the transducer will come in contact with the skin of a patient, the standard practice for cleaning and low-level disinfection of transducers between patients is to gently but thoroughly wipe the transducers with a standard 70% isopropyl alcohol prep pad for a minimum of one minute.
+A CavicideTM wipe followed by wiping with 70% isopropyl alcohol for a minimum of one minute may be used for disinfection if desired.
 One may also use a standard 70% isopropyl alcohol prep pad to gently wipe the handpiece and cable.
 Neither the transducers nor the handpiece should be submerged in liquid.
 Place the transducer back into its original packaging between uses.